vsvyatski/kmel_db_ui/README.md

 The application requires Python 3.5 or newer.
 Among packages it needs *PyQt5*, *asyncqt* and *hsaudiotag3k*.

 ## Building the application
+First of all, be sure to have [fpm](https://github.com/jordansissel/fpm) utility installed.
+It is needed to create certain packages.

 There is the *build.sh* file in the root folder of the repository.
 Running it will create the *dist/kmeldb-ui* folder which is an unpacked redistributable of the application.
 The build script also supports the **-p** option that packs the build results into a target format and places the package into the *dist* directory.
 Supported formats are:
 - *tgz* - a tar.gz archive, it's distribution independent, but requires manual installation
 - *deb* - a deb package for Debian and derivatives